detyse/LabelV/README.md

 4. Two operating modes are available (toggle with keyboard shortcuts):
    - View Mode (C): For navigating and playing labeled segments
-     - Clicking on a label plays that segment
+     - Clicking on a label plays that segment with Left Mouse
      - Creating/editing labels is disabled
    - Edit Mode (X): For creating and adjusting labels
-     - Create labels by clicking and dragging on the timeline
+     - Create labels by clicking and dragging on the timeline with Right Mouse
-     - Adjust label boundaries by dragging the handles at the start or end
+     - Adjust label boundaries by dragging the handles at the start or end with Left Mouse
-     - Move labels by dragging the middle section
+     - Move labels by dragging the middle section with Left Mouse

 5. Label format and management:
    - Labels are formatted as "1. action_name" for clarity